adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 ============================================================
 Changelog:
 ============================================================
+10.47:
+- 24H2: Add option "LCUmsuExpand":
+expand LCUs and install via update.mum, instead adding msu files directly
+default state is OFF
+- Update PSFExtractor code to support the new PA31 format, using UpdateCompression.dll
+- Detect Package_for_SafeOSDU update for all builds

+10.46:
+- 24H2: Always install/reinstall all LCU(s) one by one per version
+- 24H2: Remove the block for NetFx3 feature with multiple LCUs

 10.45:
 - All : Detect SSU(s) version, and install the highest only
 - 24H2: Detect LCU(s) version, and install the highest only (26052+)